 IoT is facilitating machine-to-machine connectivity and opening up new possibilities in businesses and personal lives.
-One of the early adopters of technology is the healthcare industry and it is not untouched by the Internet of Things.
-According to a study by Aruba Networks, 87 percent of healthcare organizations will adopt IoT by the end of 2019.
+One of the early adopters of technology in the healthcare industry and it is not untouched by the Internet of Things.

 Sensors, wearable devices, healthcare monitoring systems, and mobile apps, etc., are transforming the healthcare industry.
 IoT facilitates data collection through multiple sources and real-time transmission of the data to facilitate several innovative usages in hospitals.